cpelsser/rust-mdbook/src/traits/from-iterator.md

 where
     B: FromIterator<Self::Item>,
     Self: Sized`
+`collect` enables to convert an interator into a collection.
+Here it enables to reconstruct a vector.

 There are also implementations which let you do cool things like convert an `Iterator<Item = Result<V, E>>` into a `Result<Vec<V>, E>`.

+Add this line to print the computed squares:
+`println!("{:?}", prime_squares)`

 </details>